-We have analysed short portions of the water level record for the amplitude and phases of key harmonics using harmonic analysis (see, e.g., Emery and Thomson, 1996, for details).
-The method was first described by Airy (1843) to establish the fact

-15 that higher harmonics of the semi-diurnal tide were important at Southampton.
+We have analysed short portions of the water level record for the amplitude and phases of key harmonics using harmonic analysis (see e.g. Emery and Thomson, 1996, for details).
+The method was first described by Airy (1843) to establish the fact that higher harmonics of the semi-diurnal tide were important at Southampton.
 Later, Doodson and Warburg (1941) used the technique to test their inequality in Eq.
 (1) against observations of the tide at Southampton.

 Because the diurnal tide is important at Port Ellen, we have analysed the data for harmonics starting with the diurnal tide as the first harmonic.
-The data set of Fig. 4 was broken up into 25 hour segments, each starting at midnight on the chosen day.
-The selected segments of data therefore run for one hour into the next day.
-The harmonic analysis is then applied to each segment of data to calculate the amplitude and phase of a diurnal constituent (D1, period 25 hours), a semi-diurnal constituent

-- 5 (D2, period 12.5 hours), a quarter-diurnal constituent, D4, period 6.25 hours) and a sixth-diurnal constituent (D6, period 4.17 hours).
+The data set of Fig. 4 was broken up into 25 h segments, each starting at midnight on the chosen day.
+The selected segments of data therefore run for 1 h into the next day.
+The harmonic analysis is then applied to each segment of data to calculate the amplitude and phase of a diurnal constituent (D1, period 25 h), a semi-diurnal constituent (D2, period 12.5 h), a guarter-diurnal constituent (D4, period 6.25 h), and a sixth-diurnal constituent (D6, period 4.17 h).
 Note that this analysis produces amplitudes and phases of the harmonics applicable to that day only.
 The harmonics are therefore not the same as the tidal constituents such as M2 and M4 treated by a full harmonic tidal analysis and which have constant amplitude and phase on all days.
 The amplitude and phase of these daily harmonics changes from day to day.
-The usefulness of the 'D' harmonics has been discussed by Pugh (1987).
-It enables the relative importance of the principal tide and - its harmonics to be established on each day.
-The relationship between the relative amplitudes and phases of the harmonics and 10 the production (or non-production) of double high waters can then be explored.
+The usefulness of the "D" harmonics has been discussed by Pugh (1987).
+It enables the relative importance of the principal tide and its harmonics to be established on each day.
+The relationship between the relative amplitudes and phases of the harmonics and the production (or non-production) of double high waters can then be explored.